tancao1128/Udacity-Deep-Reinforcement-Learning--Nanodegree/README.md

 6. A Project-Report.pdf
 (This file describes the development process and the learning algorithm, along with ideas for future work.)
 7. README.md
+8. Python folder
+(It contains all the necessary packages and files for the implementation.)

 Note: Please [click here](https://www.dropbox.com/s/0tor0ez9alyqyvs/final%20agent.mp4?dl=0) for the video showing the performance of the smart agent after training.